Slystu/ubuntu-server-project/README.md

    - now engine = create_engine('postgresql://catalog:password@localhost/catalogapp.db')
  - Install psycopg2: sudo apt-get install python-psycopg2
  - imported psycopg2 into my application.py file: import psycopg2
- - created astroapp.wsgi and imported my app as application: from application import app as application
+ - created astroapp and imported my app as application: from application import app as application

- Updated Google oauth Client ID:
+ - Updated Google oauth Client ID:
  - Added redirect server and new authorized javascript origin
-  - downloaded updated client_secrets.json file and replaced the previous version
+ - Downloaded updated client_secrets.json file and replaced the previous version
+14. Make sure that your .git directory is not publicly accessible via a browser: sudo chmod 700 .git

 3rd party sources used:
 For instructions on how to change the SSH port from 22 to 2200 I used https://www.liquidweb.com/kb/changing-the-ssh-port/